 To put it simply, oxidative stress is necessary for the development of several diseases:

-Without sufficient levels of antioxidants, most especially glutathione, free radical levels exceed out of control and cause chronic levels of oxidative stress and the onset of disease.
-Symptoms of low glutathione levels include but are not limited to vomiting, headaches, depression, anemia, lack of energy, aching joints, frequent colds, etc
+Without sufficient antioxidants, most especially glutathione, free radical levels exceed out-of-control and cause chronic levels of oxidative stress and the onset of disease.
+Symptoms of low glutathione levels include but are not limited to vomiting, headaches, depression, anemia, lack of energy, aching joints, frequent colds, etc.

 ZINC has been identified as a cofactor for over 70 different enzymes, including alkaline phosphatase, lactic dehydrogenase, and both RNA and DNA polymerase.
-Zinc facilitates wound healing, helps maintain normal growth rates, normal skin hydration and senses of taste and smell.
+Zinc facilitates wound healing, and helps maintain normal growth rates, normal skin hydration, and senses of taste and smell.

 Providing zinc during TPN prevents the development of the following deficiency symptoms: Parakeratosis, hypogeusia, anorexia, dysosmia, geophagia, hypogonadism, growth retardation, and hepatosplenomegaly.
 At plasma levels below 20 mcg zinc/100 mL, dermatitis followed by alopecia has been reported for TPN patients.